 ISO 27001

-ISO 42001
+ISO 42001 — AI Management Systems

 HIPAA

-HIPAA governs how protected health information moves through an organization, and it does so by breaking requirements into layers that cover policy, infrastructure, and technical control.
-Administrative safeguards deal with how teams are trained and how risk is managed.
+HIPAA governs how protected health information moves through an organization.
+Administrative safeguards set how teams are trained and how risk is managed.
 Physical safeguards cover access to facilities and devices.
 Technical safeguards define how systems control access, log activity, and secure data in transit.
+Any system handling patient data — clinical tools, documentation platforms, engagement applications, backend services — falls under this structure once it crosses the threshold of touching protected health information.

 PCI DSS